Image Credits - Aashna Shroff

 Q. How to Take Care of Dry Skin in This Season?

 Amritha Gaddam suggests:

-- Ubtan Body Cleanser by The Tribe Concepts is a great substitute for soap as it is organic and offers the natural benefits of 11 Ayurvedic ingredients.
-It is extremely effective and nourishing for your skin making it soft, even-toned and moisturised.
+- Ubtan Body Cleanser by The Tribe Concepts is an excellent substitute for soap as it is organic and offers the natural benefits of 11 Ayurvedic ingredients.
+It is extremely effective and nourishing for your skin, making it soft, even-toned, and moisturized.

 - Tips to heal chapped knee/elbow and cracked heels in this season -

 - Do not use very hot or warm water to take a bath.
-Adding a tea spoon or two of olive oil to your water while taking a bath can help keep the skin moisturised.
-Do not rub the moisture out of the skin as the knee, elbow and heels have sensitive skin.
-Pat dry the body and apply moisturiser at least three to four times a day depending on the level of dryness.
+Adding a teaspoon or two olive oil to your water while taking a bath can help keep the skin moisturized.
+Do not rub the moisture out of the skin as the knee, elbow, and heels are sensitive.
+Pat dry the body and apply moisturizer at least three to four times a day, depending on the level of dryness.

-- For cracked feet, discoloured and chapped joints, there is no product which works better than pure coconut oil.
-The Extra Virgin Coconut Oil by The Tribe Concepts is extremely non greasy and works like a charm and will become a winter buddy in your vanity.
+- No product works better than pure coconut oil for cracked feet, discolored and chapped joints.
+The Extra Virgin Coconut Oil by The Tribe Concepts is extremely non-greasy and works like a charm, and will become a winter buddy in your vanity.

-- Another solution is scrub your feet with warm water and a pumice stone.
+- Another solution is to scrub your feet with warm water and a pumice stone.
 It helps remove dead skin and dirt.
 Follow this up by applying a thick cream or oil on the cracked heels.
-You can even seal it with socks and voila! your feet are crack free.
+You can even seal it with socks, and voila!
+Your feet are crack-free.